robwinston/sandpit-android/README.md

   - Builds the `ActivityGroupCollection` in `getActivityGroups()` (by processing the aforementioned xml config file)
     - TODO: alternatively read the AndroidManifest to obtain this info
   - Processes the collection in `addDispatcherLayout(LinearLayout parentLayout)` to construct "switchboard" entries for each ActivityGroup.
 Each of these invokes a `[Button|Table]DispatcherActivity` (with package name passed in the intent).
-    - Note: Currently hardcoded to use the `TableDispatchActivity`, but this could be made configurable
   - This method uses another helper class `IntentData` to send String-based key/value pairs to the receiving activity.
 Presently, all this used for is to send the package name - but it's a placeholder for doing more - e.g. extended to support the various data types passable through intents.
   - Presently, the reciever for each button is a `[Button|Table]DispatcherActivity`, but it could be anything which understand the convention.